greedymelon/inception/README.md

 ## **Learning-points**
 - Understand what is a container
-- Defferece between a container and a virtual machine
+- The defference between a container and a virtual machine
 - What is an image?
-- How the network between containers and host works
+- How the network between containers and host works?
-- what is PID1 and a daemon
+- What is PID1 and a daemon?
-- what are volumes and bind mounts
+- What are volumes and bind mounts?
-- what is docker compose and how to orcestrate container
+- What is docker compose?
-- bests practice to write a Dockerfile
+- Best practices to write a Dockerfile

-**What is a container** <br>
+**What is a container?** <br>
 A container as per its name cointain all we need, to run our application, it solves for exemple one of the problem in this famous meme
 <img src="https://github.com/greedymelon/inception/blob/main/images/memes.jpeg" height="250"/><br>